We value your data and take your privacy seriously.

-- if you are removed from the WAGR® Ranking, we will retain all of your personal data for a period of two years from the point at which you cease to be included within the WAGR® Ranking;
+- if you are removed from the WAGR® Ranking, we will retain all of your personal data for a period of two years from the point at which you cease to be included within the WAGR® Ranking; and

 - on expiry of that two-year period, we will delete all of your personal data with the exception of the personal data we require for the purposes of maintaining a historical archive and record of the WAGR® Ranking and the results of amateur golf events which are Counting Events.
-For these purposes, we will retain a copy of the WAGR® Ranking published each week and the results of amateur golf events which are Counting Events;
+For these purposes, we will retain a copy of the WAGR® Ranking published each week and the results of amateur golf events which are Counting Events.

 If you are a user of the Site:

-- we will retain all of your personal data for so long as you have a user account with the Site;
+- we will retain all of your personal data for so long as you have a user account with the Site; and

-- we will retain all of your personal data for the purposes for which we have collected that personal data until we no longer require it for that purpose, when it will be deleted;
+- we will retain all of your personal data for the purposes for which we have collected that personal data until we no longer require it for that purpose, when it will be deleted.

-We have implemented reasonable measures designed to secure your personal information from accidental loss, unauthorised access, unauthorised use, unauthorised alteration and unauthorised disclosure.
+We have implemented measures designed to secure your personal information from accidental loss, unauthorised access, unauthorised use, unauthorised alteration and unauthorised disclosure.